 Each template uploaded by CSG provides has a default size, if you require additional disk space you can add the same either at the "Disk Offering" stage or after the VM has been deployed.
-You can customize your requirements by choosing e.g. "Shared Storage: Custom"
+The current version of CloudStack, provides features such as disk resizing, you would have to stop the VM before resizing the disk.
+On VM bootup the disk would be automatically resized.